LAWN SOWING

 When mowing a NEW LAWN for the first time it's important to allow good establishment of the grass.
 Allow a little more length on a new lawn.
 Mow more frequently to begin with.
 Let your new lawn grow to about 50mm high before the first cut.
 Trim lightly and gradually lower the mower blade to 25–30mm.
 Avoid cutting more than one-third of the blade at once. -

-What are the tips in mowing my lawn?
+What are the best tips for mowing my lawn?

 Mow regularly, trying not to remove more than a third of growth at any time.
 As warmer months arrive, gradually raise the height of the blades to ensure that enough moisture is left in the leaf to survive tougher conditions. -